On Sunday night, August 27, 1893, the eye of the huge, slow-moving Category 3 hurricane landed just south of Savannah.

 “We need lumber, nails, hatchets and saws badly.”ii

 No one from Savannah to Georgetown escaped the losses.
-The region’s fragile economy was destroyed.
-The people were left destitute, terrified and helpless.
+The storm destroyed the region’s fragile economy and left people destitute, terrified and helpless.
 Those who had a little left tried to help those with nothing, but nobody had enough of anything.

 Relief and recovery was a long, arduous process that lasted almost a year.
 Clara had to appeal northern donors for cash, food, clothing and other supplies through newspapers across the entire eastern half of the United States.
 Then, when provisions came into Beaufort by train or steamboat, she shipped them by ox cart, rowboat or sailboat to the other islands.

 The hurricane’s victims had to do the rebuilding themselves.
-One of the remnants of their effort was about 37 miles of drainage ditches on Hilton Head Island, dug to drain off the saltwater before they could plant food crops.
+Residents dug about 37 miles of drainage ditches on Hilton Head Island, removing the saltwater before they could plant food crops.

 Still, it is the Great Sea Island Storm of 1893 that haunts coastal South Carolinians who know about it.
 The St. Helena Island minister’s ballad hints at the horror: